It's time for change

 What do we want?

-- We want bathing water standards in well used rivers for the benefit of a multitude of recreational activities (there are currently no designated bathing waters in rivers).
+- We want bathing water standards in well-used rivers for the benefit of a multitude of recreational activities

 - We want to create an honest conversation about sewage, agricultural and other sources of pollution in rivers so we understand the scale of the challenge.